 Movement Science Foundations of Physical Education and School Sport provides you with a basic understanding of the anatomical, physiological and biomechanical principles underpinning physical education.
 You will also be exposed to the concepts of training and the adaptations that occur due to prolonged physical activity.
 You will therefore be equipped with the knowledge, understanding and practical skills for developing scientifically informed practice within the physical education setting.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either SPT1642 Foundations of Practical Physical Education and School Sport Teaching or SPT1643 Foundations of Physical Education and School Sport Teaching and Learning.